ManvithGopu13/Math_game/README.md

 ## 📂 File Layout
 /
 ├─ index.html        # Full game in one file

+├─ index_old.html    # Old version of the game

 └─ README.md         # You're reading this

 Everything is contained inside `index.html`.